gritukan/hamkaas/lab2/README.md

 Both of these tools have excellent documentation (see [Nsight Systems](https://docs.nvidia.com/nsight-systems/) and [Nsight Compute](https://docs.nvidia.com/nsight-compute/)).
 It is definitely not required to read all of it to use these tools, but it is a good idea at least to look at the list of possible options and metrics that can be collected in order to understand the limitations of these tools.
 Simple usages of these tools will be shown in this lab later.

-## 00: First steps with Nsight Systems
+## 00: First Steps with Nsight Systems

 Now it is the time to make your hands dirty and profile something.
 In this task you will profile program that is located in file `00.cu`.